aws-neuron/aws-neuron-sdk/docs/getting-started-tensorboard-neuron.md

 # Getting Started: TensorBoard-Neuron

-This guide is for developers who want to better understand how their model runs on Neuron devices.
+This guide is for developers who want to better understand how their model runs on Neuron MLAs.

 TensorBoard-Neuron is adapted to provide useful information related to Neuron devices, such as compatibility and profiling.
 It also preserves TensorBoard’s Debugger plugin, which may be useful in finding numerical mismatches.